Luchador/GUD/tools/geditor/IMAGE_IMPORT.md

 Save failures preserve the previous saved BMP/settings and leave the edit pending for retry.
 As with imports, exiting without saving discards pending image edits.
-The new `GTI2` native-image metadata supports deletion records; existing `GTI1` imports remain readable.
-Use the updated GEditor for projects saved with `GTI2`.
+The `GTI2` native-image metadata stores imports, replacements, and deletion records.
+Earlier metadata versions are not supported.

 ## ROM support